How To Read A Gas Meter On A Car

 Step 1: Find the Fuel Gauge

-Look at your dashboard, usually above the steering wheel.
-The fuel gauge is often a small dial or digital bar with “F” at one end and “E” at the other.
-It might have a gas pump icon nearby.
-In my old truck, it was right next to the speedometer, impossible to miss!
+Look at your dashboard instrument cluster, usually directly in front of the driver.
+The fuel gauge is a small dial or digital bar with “F” at one end and “E” at the other, typically marked with a gas pump icon.
+It sits near the speedometer and tachometer in most vehicles.

 Step 2: Check the Needle or Display